 3.2 Data Volumes and Complexity

 3.2.1 Satellites, radars and numerical models are producing information in greater volumes than ever before.
-For example, the current generation of satellites produces about 50 times more data that its predecessor.
+For example, the current generation of satellites produces about 50 times more data than its predecessor.
 Furthermore, improvements in weather science will drive demand for the exchange of weather radar data at much higher frequency and on a global scale.

-3.2.2 In addition to traditional information used by NMHSs, increasing use will be made of private sector information and data from sources not previously considered.
+3.2.2 In addition to information traditionally used by NMHSs, increasing use will be made of information from sources not previously considered, both private and public.

 3.2.3 Other sources of information are becoming available that may have data volumes that exceed those of traditional data sources, such as indirect information from social networks and crowd sourcing.
 Some of these sources of information may contain quantitative information but will not be formatted in traditional ways using WMO code forms, and will require processing before they can be utilised.